 Academic Accomplishments#

-My academic journey has been marked by a strong commitment to excellence, reflected in my high WAM of 95.75.
+My academic journey has been marked by a strong commitment to excellence, reflected in a final WAM of 96.
 I have received several awards, including the Deakin Scholarship for Excellence and the Associate Dean Summer Research Scholarship.
-My research interests lie in telecommunications and computational mathematics, with a focus on optical x-haul network design to support reconfigurable O-RAN in 6G networks.
+My research interests lie at the intersection of telecommunications and applied mathematics, with a focus on optical x-haul network design and optimisation to support reconfigurable O-RAN architectures for 6G networks.
+I am now pursuing a Doctor of Philosophy (PhD), extending this work into disaster recovery and disaster-resilient network modelling, with particular emphasis on natural hazards and mathematically grounded resilience frameworks.

 Highlights#